slamora/brackets-wiki/SplitView-Architecture-Notes.md

 RULES:
 * Only 1 row and 2 columns are initially supported
-* Any Pane created by this API initially will show the Brackets logo interstitial screen until the corresponding `EditorLayoutManager` for that pane has been loaded with a document or image.
+* Any Pane created by this API initially will show the Brackets logo interstitial screen until the corresponding `EditorManager` for that pane has been loaded with a document or image.
 * When a Pane is  destroyed, all documents in the corresponding working set for that pane are moved to another pane's working set.
 Since there is only 2 panes in the initial implementation this is just a matter of collapsing them down to the remaining Pane's working set.

 Creating a new editor instance is  rendered at runtime using Mustache to generate the HTML and insert it into the DOM.
 The `Editor` Instance will generate the HTML when the `EditorManager` asks for it and `EditorLayoutManager` will insert it into the DOM in the appropriate place to ensure proper keyboard navigation.